Diseases

 • Immunological basis of diagnosis

 Detection of specific antibodies in serum, by ELISA and Virus Neutralisation test, is indicative of present or past infection.
-On the basis of the typical kinetics of occurrence for the different immunoglobulins, antibody isotyping is useful to ascertain the time of exposure to infection; detection of IgM is indicative of recent infection within a pig herd.
+Based on the typical kinetics of occurrence for the different immunoglobulins, antibody isotyping is useful to ascertain the time of exposure to infection; detection of IgM is indicative of recent infection within a pig herd.

 • Main means of prevention, detection and control